golmschenk/jlox/readme.md

-An implementation of the Lox programming language (https://craftinginterpreters.com).
+An implementation of the Lox programming language from [Crafting Interpreters](https://craftinginterpreters.com).
 The implementation is a tree-walk interpreter written in Java.